-Personal Biography: For the last thirteen years Satwinder has worked as an instructor, researcher, community educator and consultant in the areas of Indo Canadian Studies.
-Her current research interests include: migration and integration; cross-cultural education curriculum implementation; race and ethnicity; women’s rights and cultural politics; Diaspora studies, Sikhism and the politics of identity and cultural historiographies.
+Dr. Bains' research interests include migration and integration; cross-cultural education curriculum implementation; race and ethnicity; women's rights and cultural politics; Diaspora studies; Sikhism and the politics of identity and cultural historiographies.

-Satwinder has twenty six years of professional work experience in community development and has worked extensively with not for profit organizations in the area of cross-cultural mental health, immigrant women, youth and families and board development on diversity and equity. diversity, cross cultural development, women’s rights and socio-religious interfaith dialogue She has served the community as a diversity educator, community developer and community activist in the field of race and anti-racism and immigrant settlement integration.
+Satwinder has multiple years of professional work experience in community development and has worked extensively with not for profit organizations in the area of cross-cultural mental-health, immigrant women, youth and families and board development on diversity and equity, diversity, cross cultural development, women's rights and socio-religious interfaith dialogue.
 She is a consummate community advocate and volunteer and has assisted numerous community organizations develop and grow.
 She continues to serve on numerous committees and organizations locally, nationally and internationally.

 Satwinder is a longtime advocate of cross-cultural education.
 She has been a diversity educator, community developer and community activist in the areas of women's rights, youth empowerment and immigrant settlement integration.
 Satwinder is an avid participant in community affairs both at the civic and provincial level.

 Bains, S. 2014.
 Indo Canadians: No need to be hyphenated.
 TheIndianDiapsora.com

 Bains, S. (2104).
 A national Historic Site of Canada - The Gur Sikh Temple, Abbotsford.
 In 1914-2014 Komagatamaru Centennial Souvenir.
 Vancouver BC: Komagata Maru Foundation.